dragoman3/DrugLibrary/Nitrous Oxide.md

 ## Indications  [^1] [^3]
 #### Anesthetic Indications
-- Induction of general anesthesia - most often in pediatrics.
+- Can be mixed in with volatile agents like [[DrugLibrary/Sevoflurane|Sevoflurane]] for [[Induction of General Anesthesia]] and will speed the onset of anesthesia

 #### Other Indications
 - Anxiolytic agent for procedures, i.e. dental procedures, labour.
 Delivered via nasal mask along with oxygen.

 ## Complications [^1] [^3] [^4]
 - Can lead to cardiovascular depression in patients with prior myocardial dysfunction or patients in shock.
+- FiO2 of delivered gas must be reduced to administer nitrous oxide, which will lead to less pre-oxygenation
 - Diffusion hypoxia can occur once nitrous oxide delivery is stopped as it can dilute the oxygen held in the alveoli by releasing nitrous oxide stores in the body.
 - There is an increased risk of postoperative nausea and vomiting associated with use of nitrous oxide.